andotalao24/Identify_true_decorative_thinking/README.md

 sh run_ckpt_no_perturb.sh
 ```

 This step replays the baseline runs with `inference_checkpoint_analysis.py` while disabling perturbations.
+Each step is a checkpoint.
 The output (`output/checkpoint_analysis_*_no_perturb.jsonl`) captures the model state after each reasoning checkpoint and is required for the perturbation analyses.
-Adjust the script variables (`MODEL`, `MODEL_SIZE`, `INPUT`) to match the dataset generated in Stage 1.
+Adjust the script variables (`MODEL`, `MODEL_SIZE`, `INPUT`).

-### Perturbed Checkpoint Analysis

 ```
 sh run_checkpoint_analysis.sh
 ```

-The script sweeps over random seeds and perturbation modes (e.g., random number replacements) to produce multiple JSONL runs under different interventions.
-By default outputs land in `output/ckpt/` and `output/checkpoint_analysis_*_perturb_*.jsonl`.
+The script produces multiple JSONL runs under different perturbation (i.e., perturbing the step only; perturbing the context before the step; perturbing both the context and the step).

 Tips:
 - Ensure `INPUT` points to the no-perturb file from Stage 2.
-- Tune `--max_checkpoint_idx` to control how many checkpoints are processed.
+- Tune `--max_checkpoint_idx` to control how many checkpoints are analyzed as there can be more than 1000 steps in a very tedious CoT.
+The output file can be very large.

 ### TrueThinking Score Extraction